h2r0x/ZHM5Randomizer-1/README.md

 Besides `DEFAULT`, the "world" inventory has the following configs:

 1. `OOPS_ALL_EXPLOSIVES` replaces all items with explosives.
 2. `TREASURE_HUNT` randomizes items, but replaces ten of them with golden idols.
 Find them all!
 3. `NO_ITEMS` replaces all non-essential items with coins, and all weapons with the Hackl 9S.
 4. `ACTION` replaces all non-essential items with explosives, coins, or weapons.
 5. `CUSTOM`: see the section below.

 ### NPC Configs

 Besides `DEFAULT`, the "NPC" inventory has the following configs:

 1. `UNLIMITED` replaces all NPC weapons with any weapon that the randomizer knows about.
 2. In `HARD` mode, all NPCs will spawn with one of a handful of pre-chosen, non-silenced weapons.
 Nearly all NPCs will be carrying SMGs instead of pistols.
 3. `SLEEPY` mode replaces all NPC weapons with cure coins.
 Cure coins cause a person to become unconscious after being picked up, and always attracts NPCs.
 4. `CHAIN_REACTION` mode replaces some NPC weapons with cure coins, and some with octane boosters.
+5. `CUSTOM`: see the section below.

 ### `CUSTOM`